mattWillis/resistance-toolkit/CONTRIBUTING.md

 This is a WIP, please check back periodically as I will be updating this document frequently!

 ## What types of contributions can you make?
-My goal is to ensure all content in this repository is accurate, up to date, and is representative of the spirit of the mission to provide tools to resist hatred.
+My goal is to ensure all content in this repository is accurate, up to date, and is representative of the mission to provide tools to resist hatred.
 The following are the types of contributions that will be accepted.

 ### Harmful Content
 Create an issue with the `harmful content` label.
 Please be specific about the content in question and provide an explanation and/or evidence to support your claim.